-Canon 77D versus Panasonic TZ100
+Canon 77D vs Panasonic TZ100

-The Canon EOS 77D and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2017 and January 2016.
+The Canon EOS 77D and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were announced, respectively, in February 2017 and January 2016.
 The 77D is a DSLR, while the TZ100 is a fixed lens compact.
 The cameras are based on an APS-C (77D) and an one-inch (TZ100) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 Body comparison: Canon 77D vs Panasonic TZ100

 The physical size and weight of the Canon 77D and the Panasonic TZ100 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The TZ100 can be obtained in two different colors (black, silver), while the 77D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (45 percent) than the Canon 77D.
 In this context, it is worth noting that neither the 77D nor the TZ100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ100 has a lens built in, whereas the 77D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 77D and their specifications in the Canon EF Lens Catalog.